grove/exmeso/README.md

 #### exmeso-kryo

 The <code>exmeso-kryo</code> module is not yet released because Kryo version 0.21 contains a bug in its <code>Input.eof()</code> method, so it'll have to wait for the final 0.22 release.
 Modules released to Maven Central cannot reference SNAPSHOT dependencies.
-For now you'll have to build the module locally if you would like to test it.
+For now you'll have to build the module locally if you would like to try it.